josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Prompters _do_ most certainly make websites, and my issue isn't with that group using a title which conveys that ability.
 "I make websites, and I can make you a website" is a true statement from a prompter.
 Even if they're reliant on a tool to do it--and even if they have no idea how either that tool or the site itself ultimately works--prompters still make websites, and I'm fully behind them claiming that.

-My aim isn't to gatekeep these people or building for the web; my goal is to distinguish this as a separate practice, even if it might produce what appears to be essentially the same end result to some people.
+My aim isn't to gatekeep; my goal is to distinguish this as a separate practice, even if it might produce what appears to be essentially the same end result to some people.

 My issue is this: